DaveParillo/cisc192-reader/src/chapter6/stack-diagrams.rst

       .. tb-choice::
          :name: stack_1

-         Refer to the ``nLines`` function below.
-It is the same as the ``nLines`` function defined on the previous page.
-How many instances of ``nLines`` would there be in the stack diagram if we begin with n = 4?
+         Refer to the ``n_lines`` function below.
+It is the same as the ``n_lines`` function defined on the previous page.
+How many instances of ``n_lines`` would there be in the stack diagram if we begin with n = 4?

          ::

-             void nLines(int n) {
+             void n_lines(int n) {
                if (n > 0) {
-                 cout << endl;
+                 cout << '\n';
-                 nLines(n + 1);
+                 n_lines(n + 1);
                }
              }

          - [ ] 3

-           If nLines could reach its base case, it cannot be done in 3 function calls.
+           If n_lines could reach its base case, it cannot be done in 3 function calls.
          - [ ] 4

-           If nLines could reach its base case, it cannot be done in 4 function calls.
+           If n_lines could reach its base case, it cannot be done in 4 function calls.
          - [ ] 5

-           If nLines could reach its base case, it could be done in 5 function calls, but does it ever reach the base case?
+           If n_lines could reach its base case, it could be done in 5 function calls, but does it ever reach the base case?
          - [x] infinite

-           The nLines function never reaches its base case, so the stack diagram would be infinitely long.
+           The n_lines function never reaches its base case, so the stack diagram would be infinitely long.